j256/itunesjukebox/README.md

 To get this working you can package it as a jar if you'd like by doing:

  1. mvn package
+ 2. It will create in the target/ directory something like: itunesjukebox-X.X...-executable.jar
+ 3. Rename that file from the target/ directory to itunesjukebox.jar

 Run the application with:

  1. Run the jar with java -jar itunesjukebox.jar